Hill Station | Beach | City

 The town of Sulthan Bathery was earlier known as Ganapathi Vattam and had 12 traditional Jain streets in and around the town.
 After Tipu's vandalism, the temple was deserted for about 150 years.
 Later the Archaeological Survey of India .....

 Established in 1973, Wayanad Wildlife Sanctuary was brought under the Project Elephant in the year 1991-92.
-The sanctuary is bordered with Nagarhole National Park & Bandipur WLS in Karnataka and Mudumalai WLS in Tamilnadu.
-Occupying an area of 345 sq. km, Wayanad WLS is the second largest WLS in Kerala and is now an integral part of the Nilgiri Biosphere Reserve.
-The sanctuary was set up with an objective of conserving the biological .....
+The sanctuary is bordered with Nagarhole National Park, Bandipur WLS in Karnataka and Mudumalai WLS in Tamilnadu.
+Occupying an area of 345 sq. km, Wayanad WLS is the second-largest WLS in Kerala and is now an integral part of the Nilgiri Biosphere Reserve.
+The sanctuary was set up to conserve the biological heritage of the region with due consideration to the general lifestyle of tribes .....

 Lake & Backwaters

-Banasura Sagar Dam across the Karamanathodu River, a tributary of River Kabini, is ideally placed in the foothills of Banasura hills, which got its name from Banasura, the son of King Mahabali, the famous ruler of Kerala.
+Banasura Sagar Dam was built across the Karamanathodu River, a tributary of River Kabini.
+Ideally placed in the foothills of Banasura hills, it is the largest earthen dam in India and the second largest in Asia.
+The dam got its name from Banasura, the son of King Mahabali, the famous ruler of Kerala.
 It is said that Banasura undertook severe penance on the top of the hills.
 Banasura hill is the third largest peak in the Western Ghats.

 At a distance of 5 km from Banasura Sagar Dam, 25 km from Kalpetta & 48 km from Sulthan Bathery, Meenmutty Waterfalls is a magnificent falls located near Banasura Sagar Dam.
 The upper level of the waterfall can be reached by 1.5 km trek from the entry point.
 It is one of the best waterfalls near Bangalore and among the best Wayanad tourist places to visit.